compmem/smile/docs/tutorial.rst

 Hello World, Let's start SMILEing!
 ================================

-To start, I'll show you how the simplest *SMILE* experiment is programmed.
+To start, programming simple *SMILE* programs will be examined.

 Create a directory called *SmileTest* and add a file named *main.py*

 .. code-block:: python